Tour of the Permanent Exhibit

 Explores the causes of the “great war” and the ramifications of newly developed weapons of the period.
 Includes a focus on Passchendaele and Vimy Ridge, and how these battles affected Canadians.

 Tour of Mount Pleasant cemetery

-“Meet” some of the earliest pioneers and learn about the contributions they made to the district, and learn about Victorian cemetery tradition and symbols.
+“Meet” some of the earliest pioneers and learn about the contributions they made to the district.
+Learn about Victorian cemetery traditions and symbols.

 Mount Pleasant Cemetery has veterans from almost every conflict in which Canadians were engaged, from the Fenian Raids and the Boer War to the Korean War.
-Learn about some of their contributions and the roles they played while in action, and learn about the veterans who were killed in action at Swift Current.
+Learn about some of their contributions and the roles they played while in action.
+Learn about the veterans who were killed in action at Swift Current.